DarshJainme/coa_project/README.md

 Contributing
 Contributions are welcome!
 Feel free to fork the repository, make improvements, and submit a pull request.

+## Analysis
+This file contains speedup and efficiency comparison between various matrix sizes implemented using several parallelism methods like Guided Scheduling , Tiling with different block sizes and SIMD.

+#### Guided Scheduling -
+In guided scheduling, the chunk size decreases over time.
+Larger chunks are assigned initially, and as more iterations are completed, smaller chunks are given to threads.
+This approach can reduce overhead toward the end of the loop as fewer iterations are left.​
+This scheduling is often beneficial when there’s high variation in the time required for different parts of the loop.​

+Example usage: #pragma omp for schedule(guided, chunk_size)​

+#### Tiling -
+Tiling divides a large matrix into smaller blocks to improve parallelism and memory access.
+In the Laplacian solver, it enhances cache locality by processing subgrids independently, reducing cache misses and speeding up computation.
+However, its effectiveness varies: it works well for large problems where memory bandwidth is a bottleneck but may be less effective for smaller problems or when there's load imbalance between threads.​
+In our project we have used various block sizes for analysing how would it affect execution time.

+#### SIMD -
+Allows multiple data elements to be processed simultaneously with a single instruction, improving parallelism and performance.
+In the Laplacian solver, SIMD can be used to perform multiple calculations (such as updating neighboring grid points) in parallel, effectively reducing the number of instructions and speeding up execution.
+By leveraging SIMD, the solver can utilize the full processing power of modern CPUs, especially in high-performance computing tasks, resulting in significant performance gains without altering the structure of the algorithm.​

+These along with some inferences are available in this ipynb file.

 ## Simulations
 This section demonstrates some of the application of the laplacian 9-point stencil like heat simulation and edge detection in images .
 Edge Detection : First run the cpp file and then run the python file .